surveilr/www.surveilr.com/lib/pattern/fhir-explorer/README.md

 [Learn more about this pattern](https://surveilr.com/pattern/fhir-explorer) at [`www.surveilr.com`](https://surveilr.com/pattern/fhir-explorer).

+- `package.sql.ts` script is the entry point used to generate SQL DDL and DML for typical database objects and Web UI content plus the following:
-- `stateless-fhir.surveilr.sql` script focuses on creating views that define how to extract and present specific FHIR data from the `uniform_resource.content` JSONB column.
+  - `stateless.sql` script focuses on creating views that define how to extract and present specific FHIR data from the `uniform_resource.content` JSONB column.
 It does not modify or store any persistent data; it only sets up views for querying.
-- `orchestrate-stateful-fhir.surveilr.sql` script is responsible for creating tables that cache data extracted by views.
+  - `orchestrate-stateful.sql` script is responsible for creating tables that cache data extracted by views.
 These tables serve as "materialized views", allowing for faster access to the data but are static.
 When new data is ingested, the tables need to be dropped and recreated manually, and any changes in the source data will not be reflected until the tables are refreshed.
-- `package.sql.ts` script is the entry point for loading typical database objects and Web UI content.

 ## Try it out on any device without this repo (if you're just using the SQL scripts)